A few examples of $p$-good and $p$-bad classifying spaces: Preliminaries

 The completion tower $R_nX$defined by Bousfield and Kan preserves the homology with $R$-coefficients \cite{Farjoun2}.
 This property of preserving $R$-homology characterizes the tower completely \cite{BK}.
-The general question whether a space can be $R$-good and $R'$-bad for arbitrary solid rings $R\neq R'$ remains open.
+The general statement whether a space can be $R$-good and $R'$-bad for arbitrary solid rings $R\neq R'$ is false \cite{RgoodRbad}.